tuftsdatalab/tuftsWorkshops/docs/2023_workshops/galaxyRNASeq/03_Read_alignment.md

 ![](images/jbrowse_available_tracks.png)

 - We'll zoom in on one gene **MYC**.
 To do this, click on the search bar to the left of the **Go** button and type `chr8:127735434-127742951`.

+!!! note
     Note that you can't search by gene name in this tool.

 - The bam tracks will show the reads that align to the region for each sample.
 - The color will show whether the read aligns to the + or –strand and grey lines show splice regions where a read spans an intron.
-The gene track at the bottom called **hg38_genes.bed** will show 6 features of EGR1, by clicking on them you will be able to see the different feature types (exon, CDS, start_codon, stop_codon).
+- The gene track at the bottom called **hg38_genes.bed** will show 6 features of EGR1, by clicking on them you will be able to see the different feature types (exon, CDS, start_codon, stop_codon).

 ![](images/jbrowse_myc.png)